Abstract

 Hierarchical modeling

-Hence, in this case, the propensity λi is the mean of the Poisson distribution, and the statistical model describes the dependence of this parameter on brain region and animal.
-Since λi is strictly positive a log-link function is used:
+Hence the propensity λi is the mean of the Poisson distribution, and a statistical model is used to describe the dependence of this parameter on brain region and animal.
+Since λi is strictly positive a log-link function is introduced:

-and we have used ‘array notation’ (36), mapping the sample index i to properties of the sample, so r[i] returns the region index of observation i, and similar for g[i] but for groups and animals.
+where we have used ‘array notation’ Gelman and Hill (2006), mapping the sample index i to properties of the sample, so r[i] returns the region index of observation i, and similar for g[i] but for groups and animals.
+The sample-by-sample variability is given by γi, this is modelled as Gaussian noise:

 with an appropriately chosen scale s > 1.
 For our analyses we used s = 1.05 because this gives a HalfNormal distribution with 95% of its density in the interval [0, log(1.1)].
 This translates into an approximate 10% variation around exp(θ) at the upper end, which is a moderately informative prior, reflecting our belief that within-group animal variability is small relative to between-group variability.
 This regularization also helps model inference when the datasets are undersampled.